Explore the real SF with this local’s guide to weird, cool and unusual things to do in San Francisco.

 (From Carole of Berkeley and Beyond)

-Located directly across from the Marina Green near the Golden Gate Yacht Club, this waterside park was originally part of the Exploratorium–which was nearby before it moved to the Embarcadero waterfront.
+Located directly across from the Marina Green near the Golden Gate Yacht Club, this waterside park was originally part of the Exploratorium, SF’s hand’s on science museum.
 More than twenty pipes situated in the bay provide a unique symphony of natural music.
 Though this features is what brings most people here, it is also a spectacular spot for a picnic or to folic in the shallow waters while enjoying a close view of the Golden Gate Bridge.
 Note that the organ performs best at high tide.

 Japan Town: Explore Kitchy Japanese Culture